itsjoshuagraves/digitalgarden/content/book-notes/what-it-takes-to-heal/index.md

 title: What It Takes to Heal
 bookToc: true
 type: docs
-summary: On how a mix of somatics and therapeutic practices can help heal from personal and generational trauma.
+summary: Somatics and therapeutic practices can help heal from personal and generational trauma.
 By Prentis Hemphill.
 tags: ["Trauma"]
 ---
 Much of this is about somatics and talk therapy, mixed with Prentis’ activist background.